Today the Explainer provides a roundup of questions about tax day, collected from the archives.

 Taxpayers have the option of sending $3 to the Presidential Election Campaign Fund.
 If you check that box, do your taxes increase?

 Nope.
 As the IRS promises on the forms, checking the box to give $3 to the fund "will not change your tax or reduce your refund."
 It merely tells the government that you want $3 from the big pool of tax revenue to go toward the election campaign fund.
 Despite that assurance, the percentage of taxpayers who check the box has declined steadily from a high of 28.7 percent in 1981.
 (Back then it was only a $1 contribution; it jumped to $3 in 1993.)
 In 2006, only 9.1 percent checked the box.
-(For more on the check-off box, read this Explainer from 2001.)
+(Read more on the Presidential Election Campaign Fund.)

 Campaigns aren't the only cause benefiting from tax-form check-offs.
 Taxpayers filing their state taxes can also choose to give to a host of charitable organizations.
 How do charities get a check-off box?

 By convincing state legislatures.
 That's harder in some states than others.
 In Oregon, for instance, an organization needs 10,000 signatures and proof that it received at least $1 million in contributions and revenue the previous year.
 Virginia and California require that charities make a certain amount from the check-off box donations (at least $10,000 a year over three years in Virginia and more than $250,000 in the second year in California) in order to stay on the form.
 But too much success can get you booted: In 2000, after two funds brought in $10 million to $15 million, each over 20 years, Michigan took them off its state tax form.
-(For more on how charitable organizations can get a tax-form check-off box, read this Explainer from 2007.)
+(Read more on how charitable organizations can get a tax-form check-off box.)

 Got a question about today's news?
 Ask the Explainer.